 What are the Best Vegetable Sources of Carbohydrates?

-The first choice for endurance producing carbohydrates are going to come from starchy root vegetables.
+The first choice for endurance producing carbohydrates is going to come from starchy root vegetables.
 You may have been told to avoid potatoes if you were following a strict Paleo diet, but this is a mistake due to its nutritional profile and compliment to meat.
 One Yukon gold potato has 1600mg of potassium, 0.9mg of B6, 83.7mg of folate and magnesium, and .7mg of manganese.
 Make mashed potatoes with bone marrow, and you have a superfood.
 Your training and goals will dictate how if root vegetables play a large or small role in your diet.

 - Sweet potatoes